At a glance…

 Please note, this is an example schedule as some projects take place in the afternoon.
 Start time and daily workload depends on the project that the individual volunteer is participating on.

-Volunteers are accommodated in a multi-story, dormitory-style volunteer house in the neighborhood of San Cristobal in central Buenos Aires.
-It has free WiFi and great facilities for volunteers, including a roof-top terrace and barbecue area, communal kitchen and living areas, hammocks and a TV room.
+Volunteers are accommodated in a multi-story, dormitory-style volunteer hostel in the neighborhood of Recoleta in central Buenos Aires.
+It has free WiFi and great facilities for volunteers, including a top terrace and deck for socializing, communal kitchen and living areas.

 Volunteers can expect to share a bedroom with up to three other volunteers of the same gender.
-Bedrooms are comprised of single beds and bunk beds with bedding and towels provided.
+Bedrooms are comprised of single beds and bunk beds with bedding provided, however volunteers will need to bring their own towels.
 Bathroom facilities are shared between volunteers with hot showers and western toilets.

 You will be provided with groceries to make a continental style breakfast every day, which is prepared in the kitchen/dining room of the volunteer house and includes toast and spreads, cereal and fruit.

 For lunch and dinner, you can cook for yourself in the generous and well established communal kitchen of the volunteer accommodation which has a gas hob, oven, microwave, fridge and pantry space.
-Alternatively, you can purchase lunch and dinner from restaurants nearby the volunteer placements and accommodation at a cost of between CA$6 to CA$30 per meal.
+Alternatively, you can purchase lunch and dinner from restaurants nearby the volunteer placements and accommodation at a cost of between US$5 (CA$7) to US$10 (CA$14) per meal.